buschmo/Master-thesis/resources/related_work.md

   - propose counterfactual-based approach to control the latent space for style transfer
   - no new disentanglement method
   - Based on John et al (2018)
+  - Introduce T-VAE based on T-AE by Wang et al (2019) in appendix
 - Ethayarajh et al (2019) - [How Contextual are Contextualized Word Representations?
 Comparing the Geometry of BERT, ELMo, and GPT-2 Embeddings](https://arxiv.org/abs/1909.00512)
   - inspects context of embeddings in BERT, ELMo and GPT-2
   - Major findings: